 The politician who was stabbed was Inejiro Asanuma, the leader of Japan’s Socialist Party, whose support for the Chinese Communist Party and criticism of the U.S were considered extremely controversial ideas.
 His position was made even more delicate by the fact that he allegedly had once opposed everything he now stood for.

 Inejiro Asanuma Enters Politics On The Right

-Inejiro Asanuma was born in Tokyo in 1898.
-He was raised by his father, as his mother died in childbirth, then orphaned several years later when his father died of cancer.
+Inejiro Asanuma was born in Tokyo in 1898 and was raised by his father as his mother had died in childbirth.
+He was then orphaned several years later when his father died of cancer.

 It was a difficult beginning, but those who knew Asanuma said he never slowed down.
-He was loud and determined, but beneath a forceful exterior, he was gentle — a combination of traits that made him popular when he turned his attention to politics in his 30s.
+He was loud and determined, but beneath a forceful exterior, he was gentle — a combination of traits that made him popular when he turned his full attention to politics in his 30s.

 According to Famous Assassinations in World History by Michael Newton, Asanuma didn’t start out a socialist; in fact, he started about as far away on the political spectrum as it was possible to be.
 He became a member of what the Japanese call uyoku dantai: ultranationalist, pro-military, far-right factions.

 Though political convictions vary from group to group, most uyoku dantai are united by their reverence for traditional Japanese values and their staunch opposition to Marxism and communism.

-Like most members of uyoku dantai, Asanuma supported the military regime of Hideki Tojo, 27th prime minister of Japan and general of the Imperial Japanese Army during World War II.
+Like most members of uyoku dantai, Asanuma supported the military regime of Hideki Tojo, the 27th prime minister of Japan and general of the Imperial Japanese Army during World War II.
 Tojo is primarily known for having ordered the 1941 bombing of Pearl Harbor, provoking the U.S. into entering World War II.

 But in 1942, he began to have doubts.
-Disillusioned in the wake of military losses, most notably the Battle of Midway, he questioned his support of Japanese military aggression.
+Disillusioned by Japan’s military defeat in the war, he questioned his support for his nation’s military aggression.

-When it came time to fight once more for reelection, he found he couldn’t do it.
-Asanuma withdrew his candidacy for the National Diet.
+When it came time to fight once more for reelection, he chose instead to withdraw his candidacy for the National Diet.